 Kirsten Greenidge at Company One Theatre

-Kirsten Greenidge’s plays are best described as works that place hyper realism on stage as they examine the nexus of race, class, gender, and the black experience.
-Recently recognized as playwright laureate of Boston by Roxbury Community College, she is the author of Feeding Beatrice (The Repertory Theatre of St. Louis), Our Daughters, Like Pillars (The Huntington) Greater Good ( co-produced by Company One Theatre and The American Repertory Theatre), Baltimore, a commission from the Big Ten Consortium at the University of Iowa, Bud Not Buddy, an adaptation of the children’s novel by Christopher Paul Curtis, with music by Terence Blanchard, The Luck of the Irish and Milk Like Sugar, which was nominated for a Lucille Lortel Award and received an Independent Reviewers of New England Award, a San Diego Critics Award, and a Village Voice Obie Award, among others.
-Other plays include Little Row Boat: Or, Conjecture, Bossa Nova (Yale Rep) and Sansculottes in the Promised Land (Human Festival/Actor’s Theatre of Louisville).
-She’s enjoyed development experiences at the Family Residency at the Space at Ryder Farm, the Huntington’s Summer Play Festival, Cleveland Playhouse as the 2016 Roe Green New Play Award recipient, The Goodman, Denver Center, Sundance, Bay Area Playwright’s Festival, Sundance at Ucross, and the O’Neill.
+Kirsten Greenidge is an Obie Award winning and Lucille Lortel nominated playwright whose plays place hyper realism on stage as they examine the nexus of race, class, gender, and the black experience.
+Recently recognized as playwright laureate of Boston she is the author of Beacon, Our Daughters, Like Pillars, Little Row Boat; or, Conjecture, Feeding Beatrice, The Greater Good, Baltimore, Bud, Not Buddy (a concert-style adaptation of the children’s book by Christopher Paul Curtis), The Luck of the Irish, and Milk Like Sugar.
+Her plays have been produced at the Repertory Theatre of St. Louis, New Repertory Theatre, The Huntington Theatre Company, LTC3, Playwright’s Horizons, La Jolla Playhouse, Company One Theatre, among others.
+This summer will mark Kirsten’s third season developing work at the O’Neill, after having creating pieces for the Huntington, Milwaukee Rep, and New Rep in response to the Covid-19 global pandemic.
+Her one minute play Audacity, part of the Every 28 anthology of plays curated by Claudia Alick as a movement to raise awareness police brutality can be found at every28hoursplays.org.
+Kirsten has enjoyed development experiences at the Family Residency at the Space at Ryder Farm, the Huntington’s Summer Play Festival, Cleveland Playhouse as the 2016 Roe Green New Play Award recipient, The Goodman, Denver Center, Sundance, Bay Area Playwright’s Festival, Sundance at Ucross, the Pacific Playwright’s Festival and many more.
 Kirsten is currently working on commissions from the Huntington (Common Ground with Melia Bensussen), La Jolla Playhouse (To the Quick), and Oregon Shakespeare American Revolutions Project (Roll, Belinda, Roll).
-A recent PEN/Laura Pels Playwrighting Award recipient and current Andrew W. Mellon/Howlround Fellow, she is an alum of New Dramatists, and has proudly graced the Kilroys list of New Plays by women and women identified playwrights several years running.
-She attended the Playwright’s Workshop at the University of Iowa and Wesleyan University and oversees the BFA playwrighting track at Boston University’s School of Theatre.
+A recent PEN/Laura Pels Playwrighting Award recipient and current Andrew W. Mellon/Howlround Fellow, she is an alum of New Dramatists, and has proudly graced the Kilroys List of New Plays by women and women identified playwrights several years running.
+Kirsten attended the Playwright’s Workshop at the University of Iowa and Wesleyan University and oversees the BFA playwrighting track at Boston University’s School of Theatre.

 The mission of Company One Theatre is to change the face of Boston theatre by uniting the city’s diverse communities through innovative, socially provocative performance and developing civically engaged artists.